SweaterDragon/Assignment1_COMP2084_200400508/Assignment1_COMP2084_200400508/README.txt

 This is Assignment 2, but since it was built off of "Assignment1_COMP2084_200400508", the name remains

-NOTE: The "master" branch contains an error, and upon reverting to a previous commit github would no longer allow me to make commits.
+The "master" branch contains an error, and upon reverting to a previous commit github would no longer allow me to make commits.
 Thus, the current branch "newmaster" was created.

+The google login is unfinished, and does not function

 The free trial on azure has expired since part 1 of the assignment.
 Link to github: https://github.com/SweaterDragon/Assignment1_COMP2084_200400508